 30 make a special holiday dish or treat that is traditional in your family.
 Write out the recipe (it's very fun to have small kids do this from memory- especially the measurements they give and their description of the process) and share with friends and family.

-I hope you and yours have a lovely season.
+I hope this gives you ideas and inspiration for a heart-centered December, whatever traditions you practice.
+May you and yours have a very lovely season.